tropiano4/tropiano-srg/README.md

 * Figures contains research/results figures organized chronologically by sub-folders "Month_Year" and a Python script "figures_functions.py" that has useful plotting oriented functions.

 * Magnus_codes contains codes for Magnus-evolving a Hamiltonian via the Wegner or relative kinetic energy generator.
+Also contains a script for evolving via the "split thing" approach.
+See "magnus_split.py" for details.

 * Notes contains .pdf notes relevant to some of the tools used in these codes.
 Add anything that does not qualify as a paper or presentation to this folder.
 Also contains sub-folders of LaTeX notes (e.g. the draft of our Magnus paper).